ncoghlan/misc/notes/python3/questions_and_answers.rst

 conformant versions of those in pure Python code, so many alternate mapping implementations in Python 3 don't worry about doing so - they just produce much simpler iterators, equivalent to the ``iterkeys``, ``itervalues`` and ``iteritems`` methods from Python 2.
-There are a couple of specific bugs related to this which I hope to get fixed for Python 3.4, in which case this should also become much simpler in the final 3.3 maintenance release.
+There's also a `current limitation <http://bugs.python.org/issue8743>`__ where builtin sets don't interoperate properly with other instances of the Set ABCs which I hope to get resolved for Python 3.5.

 Some of the changes in Python 3 designed for the benefit of larger applications (like the increased use of iterators), or for improved